Pomax/custom-file-tree/README.md

 Setting this attribute tells the file tree that it may delete directories that become empty due to file move/delete operations.

-## Warning: file tree element are not persistent
+## Warning: file tree content is not persistent

-File tree elements are not persistent, and may be removed and rebuilt from scratch depending on user actions.
+While `<file-tree>` elements themselves are persistent, the same is not true for _any_ child content, which may get removed and rebuilt from scratch depending on user actions.
 This means that if you set a class on a file or directory entry, that class may seem to "get unset" or "disappear" when in reality the entire file or directory entry got deleted and a new one was generated in its place.
+A good example of this is moving files or directories: nothing gets moved, the entries get removed from the DOM in their old position, and new entries are inserted into the DOM in their new positions.

 # Contributing